 Where to File Your Amended Tax Return

 Mail your amendment to the same IRS Service Center that processed your original tax return.
-If you efiled that return or don't remember where you mailed it, you can simply send the amended return to one of the IRS Service Centers shown on pages 4 and 5 of the Instructions for Form 1040X.
+If you efiled that return or don't remember where you mailed it, you can simply send the amended return to one of the IRS Service Centers shown on page 15 of the Instructions for Form 1040X.

 What Happens When You File an Amended Return?

-The IRS Service Center will manually process your amended return.
-It will check to make sure your explanations are sufficient and that you have documented the changes you made to your tax return.
+The IRS Service Center will make sure your explanations are sufficient and that you have documented the changes you made to your tax return.
 If the IRS needs more explanation or documentation, you'll receive a letter asking for the specific information needed.